 But, hey, at least he survived to tell the tale!

 In the prologue to David Crosby’s autobiography, Long Time Gone, Crosby, when asked by a student if he was ever stoned onstage, he replied, “The answer to that is that never once, until I got out of prison, did I ever record, perform, or do anything any way except stoned.
 I did it all stoned.”

-Then Crosby was busted again, this time near Puerto Vallarta, Mexico.
-While some friends were out sailing in Crosby’s 65-foot schooner, the Maya, some vigilantes boarded the boat, looking for marijuana.
+- Early 1970s: Then Crosby was busted again, this time near Puerto Vallarta, Mexico.
+While friends were out sailing in Crosby’s 65-foot schooner, the Maya, some vigilantes boarded the boat, looking for marijuana.
 When they didn’t find any, they produced their own evidence!
-Over at the jail, Crosby paid off the chief of police, about seven dollars per person, got to keep the “evidence,” and then everybody went back to the boat and partied.
+Over at the jail, Crosby paid off the chief of police, about seven dollars per person, got to keep the “evidence,” and everybody went back to the boat and partied.

 Nevertheless, Crosby didn’t stop his drugging.